-If a new pay structure or employment policy is proposed, get the employer to consider at an early stage the impact it will have on different groups.
+- If a new pay structure or employment policy is proposed, get the employer to consider at an early stage the impact it will have on different groups.
 Speak to members about the proposals and whether there is any potential negative impact.
 If there is evidence of disadvantage for some groups, press the employer to amend the proposals or put in place measures to mitigate any negative impact.
-Remember, if you are dealing with a public body, that the equality duty should require this.

-Ensure policies on family-friendly leave are inclusive and reflect the diverse range of families that exist.
-Such policies and benefits should make clear that they apply to samesex couples and parents.

-Flexible working opportunities should be made available to all workers and as a default in all jobs.
+Remember, if you are dealing with a public body, that the equality duty should require this. - ► Ensure policies on family-friendly leave are inclusive and reflect the diverse range of families that exist.
+Such policies and benefits should make clear that they apply to same-sex couples and parents. - Flexible working opportunities should be made available to all workers.
 Flexible working is not just for women with young children: it can be important in advancing equality of opportunity for disabled workers, carers and older workers as well.
-Plus, if it is available to everyone it is more likely that the culture of the workplace and the design of jobs will change to meet demand for flexible working, so those who really need it will be more likely to get it.

-- Ensure interview and promotion panels are diverse and that all who sit on them have been given equality and diversity training. - With the removal of the default retirement age, talk to members about their concerns around retirement, and consider negotiating flexible retirement options for older workers. - Consider dress codes, facilities, working time and leave policies and whether these should be amended to accommodate the requirements of different religions or beliefs/nonreligions or beliefs.
-Some accommodation may be necessary if current arrangements put particular religious or beliefs/non-religious or beliefs groups at a disadvantage and it could be difficult to justify them as a proportionate means of meeting a legitimate aim.
+Plus, if it is available to everyone it is more likely that the culture of the workplace and the design of jobs will change to meet demand for flexible working, so those who really need it will be more likely to get it. - ► Ensure interview and promotion panels are diverse and that all who sit on them have been given equality and diversity training. - ► With the removal of the default retirement age, talk to members about their concerns around retirement, and consider negotiating flexible retirement options for older workers. - Consider dress codes, facilities, working time and leave policies and whether these should be amended to accommodate the requirements of different religions.
+Some accommodation may be necessary if current arrangements put particular religious groups at a disadvantage and it could be difficult to justify them as a proportionate means of meeting a legitimate aim.

-Source: TUC Equality: Practical Advice (2012)1
+Source: TUC Equality: Practical Advice (2012)3